-On this page, you’ll find information about all the best US bank accounts for Canadians, the pros and cons of a Canada-based US dollar account vs a US-based account and suggest some alternatives in case you’re really not feeling the extra bank account.
+On this page, you’ll find information about all the best US bank accounts for Canadians, the pros and cons of a Canada-based US dollar account vs a US-based account, and some alternatives in case you’re really not feeling the extra bank account.

 The Best USD Bank Accounts for Canadians Compared